 Compare life insurance quotes and save!

 Just like if you died, your beneficiaries would receive the death benefit; the same is true of supplemental spouse life insurance.
-Most policies have smaller coverage limits than if you bought a separate policy, but if your spouse doesn’t work and you’re just looking for a supplement to get you through the child-raising years or to cover the cost of getting help around the house, a supplemental policy may suffice.
+Most policies have smaller coverage limits than if you bought a separate policy.
+Still, a supplemental policy may suffice if your spouse doesn’t work and you’re just looking for a supplement to get you through the child-raising years or to cover the cost of getting help around the house.

 Like any life insurance, the death benefit only pays out if the policy is paid on time.

 Employer-Sponsored vs. Private Voluntary Spouse Life Insurance